 - Use the cards to discuss suspects.

 - Make a T-Chart on a large piece of construction paper.
-Sort cards by guilty or not guilty as evidence is revealed.
+Sort cards by guilty or not guilty.

-The Westing Game Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing, and skill practice.
+The Westing Game Novel Study includes vocabulary practice, comprehension questions, constructed response writing, and skill practice.